isachenko-andrii/isachenko-andrii/data-analyst-portfolio.md

 # Certificates

+---
-# 🧑‍💻 List of my projects:
+# 🧑‍💻 List of projects:

+## Projects completed during studies at the IT School "GoIT"
 <table align="center">
   <thead>
     <tr>